paulodiovani/blog.diovani.com/technology/_posts/2017-06-24-moving-docker-containers-data.md

 ## Explaining the command

-- `--volumes-from=some_mysql` -- This option mount volumes from another container on the exact same path. _"some_mysql"_ is supposed to be the original data container.
+- `--volumes-from=some_mysql` -- This option mounts volumes from another container at the same path. _"some_mysql"_ is supposed to be the original data container.
 - `-v $(pwd)/db/data:/backup` -- Mount the (new) local data directory as a `/backup` volume.
 -  `rsync:alpine` -- The rsync image we've created before.
 - `rsync -a --info=progress2 /var/lib/mysql/ /backup` -- Copy the data contents.
-The `-a` option means _archive mode_ which, in short, copy everything preserving ownership and permissions.
+The `-a` option means _archive mode_ which, in short, copies everything preserving ownership and permissions.

 ## Conclusions

-But why all this trouble instead of just restore a database dump?
+But why all this trouble instead of just restoring a database dump?

 Restoring MySQL dumps can take a long time.
 This is because it does really rebuild the entire tables and indices.
 Plus the socket/tcp IO, depending on the available CPU and memory.

-Rsync, in other hand, basically just does Disk IO, which is much faster than any database writes.
+Rsync, on the other hand, basically just does Disk IO, which is much faster than any database writes.

 In my case, this 15G dump took more than 20 hours to restore and less than 10 minutes to copy with `rsync`.